 There are certain principles to follow in name selection – the general ones being it must, of course, sound pleasant, hold deep meaning and a name both child and parent can be proud of.
 From a metaphysics perspective, we’ll have to be a bit more rigorous and go into the individual strokes.
 Most people have three character names (三字格), although some might go for two characters or even four especially for Japanese people.
-The way of calculating the strokes don’t different much regardless how many characters are there – the key is to getting the number of strokes and structure of the name right.
+The way of calculating the strokes don’t differ much regardless of how many characters are there – the key is to get the number of strokes and structure of the name right.

 When practitioners like myself choose a name, we first look at the bazi chart of the child and determine what elements are required to enhance the chart or to remedy the flaws.
 The first part of the whole process is the most complicated one because it’s very easy to analyze a chart incorrectly.
 Most of my clients would think that if a chart is missing a particular element, they just have to choose a name that enhances that particular element – this is a huge mistake in bazi analysis.
 Blindly throwing in an element which isn’t in the chart doesn’t make it a good chart.
 If I were to use my own chart as an example: my chart lacks Water, but introducing Water to it is going to make my chart structure collapse and the flaws even more salient.
 The structure (格局), flow and interaction (中和) and adjusting for environmental conditions (調侯) must be assessed.

 What The Five Structures In Auspicious Name Selection Are